FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0005.md

 ## Introduction

-HybridOS integrates many third-party open source libraries in differen languages.
+HybridOS integrates many third-party open source libraries in different languages.
 So it is hard to make a unified coding style for all components of HybridOS.